The White Sox’ Ten Greatest Pitchers

 In each of his first five years as a starter, Sale has made the All-Star team—earning the start for the AL in 2016 and gaining credit for a 3-0 win in 2013 with two perfect innings.
 With the White Sox, he’s been often robbed of more victories by substandard support—and he was arguably robbed of the 2014 AL ERA crown, given instead to Seattle’s Felix Hernandez after a scoring change in a late start turned four of his earned runs into unearned tallies.

-As frustrated as Sale might be from such events, he has clearly baffled opponents more with a sharp fastball and wicked slider which has evolved him into a strikeout machine, the likes of which the franchise has not seen in ages.
+As frustrated as Sale might be from such events, he clearly baffled opponents more with a sharp fastball and wicked slider that evolved him into a strikeout machine, the likes of which the franchise had not seen in ages.
 In 2015, he set a club record with 274 K’s and tied Pedro Martinez’s 1999 mark by racking up at least ten strikeouts in eight straight starts.
 In 2016, he recorded 200-plus strikeouts for the fourth straight year, breaking another White Sox record.

-Sale has emerged as a defiant defender of the clubhouse and its code—sometimes to a fault.
+Sale emerged as a defiant defender of the clubhouse and its code—sometimes to a fault.
 In 2016, he took the lead for White Sox players upset over the handling of a spring training edict barring Adam LaRoche’s son from the clubhouse, at one point reading the riot act to team executive Kenny Williams in full view of his teammates.
 Later in the season, he was so angry about having to pitch in collared White Sox “throwback” jerseys from the 1970s that he sliced up every uniform in the clubhouse with scissors, earning a five-game suspension.
-The White Sox will likely continue to tolerate Sale’s antics because of his talent—to say nothing of a relative bargain of a contract that will pay him no more than $13.5 million per year through 2019.
+Such antics exhausted White Sox management to the point that the team traded him to Boston after 2016—even as he still had three years left on a team-friendly contract.

 Chicago White Sox Team History: Year-by year records, statistics and an oral history of the White Sox, decade by decade.